winhowes/AuthTranslator/docs/secret-backends.md

 AuthTranslator never expects you to paste raw API keys into a YAML file.
 Instead, any plugin parameter that contains a credential can use a **secret URI**.
 At runtime the proxy resolves that URI via a pluggable back‑end and injects the value.

+For full config examples, see the [Configuration Reference](configuration.md).
 ```yaml
 outgoing_auth:
   - type: token